 Hike around old cranberry bogs through a beautiful section of NJ’s Pine Barrens, and look for wildlife from an observation platform.

-6.6 miles.
+6.6 or 5.0 or 3.0 miles.
 Easy, flat, no elevation changes.
 Soft, pine needle or sand surface.
 Potentially wet areas and crossings.
-A section of the YELLOW trail was completely impassable the day we hiked, and we couldn’t complete the loop.

 - Longer: Combine with portions of RED or GREEN to get about 10-11 miles in.